monsieurbulb/Grants-Program/applications/root.md

 We want to realise the potential of on-chain governance by enabling proposals and teams to be created, iterated and formed through our protocol that interacts directly on-chain, showing the power of "console-like" queries to CRUD proposals from IPFS directly to the blockchain.

 The first version of our system utilises a cutting edge 18th century voting system known as [Borda Count](https://en.wikipedia.org/wiki/Borda_count).
-In fact, it will use the Mofified version of Borda's Count (MBC) to be more democratic.
+In fact, it will use the modified version of Borda's Count (MBC) to be more democratic.

 ### Overview